 2. How might we inspire positive mental health among patients in recovery?

-solutions: how might we facilitate recovery through mobile technology?
+PROCESS: how might we facilitate recovery through mobile technology?

 Low cognitive yield.

 Mobile technology can provide repeatable interactive exercises and feedback at a lower cost than traditional therapies.
-To put it simply, "more therapy is better," as an app developer at the Moss Rehabilitation Research Institute stated in an interview.
-Like a fitness program, therapy is never truly “done:” people continue to benefit from doing exercises.
-The resulting lesson programming is therefore designed to inspire higher levels of practice, making the most of the brain’s post-traumatic developmental potential.
+To put it simply, "more therapy is better", as an app developer at the Moss Rehabilitation Research Institute stated in an interview.
+Like a fitness program, therapy is never truly “done”: people continue to benefit from doing exercises.
+The resulting lesson programming was therefore designed to inspire higher levels of practice, making the most of the brain’s post-traumatic developmental potential.

-solutions: how might we Inspire positive mental health among patients in recovery?
+PROCESS: how might we Inspire positive mental health among patients in recovery?

 The joy of music.

 If you can recall the last time you sang, it probably made you feel good.
 You’re not alone: people consistently rank music as one of life’s supreme sources of pleasure and emotional power, according to The New Yorker.
-As a part of researching Theratune, a survey was also conducted to understand sentiments about singing.
-When asked, How does singing make you feel?, happy was the predominant feeling reported among survey respondents.
+Finding a large number of research participants within the target population was a bit challenging, considering the timeframe.